 What are these metrics?
 How do you measure them?
 More importantly, how do you improve them?

-If you have these questions after reading the opening line then you are at the right place and at the right time as well.
+If you have these questions after reading the opening line, then you are at the right place and time.

-Once we help you get the answers to these questions it will allow you to equip yourself with the best customer retention strategy to enhance your businesses’ profitability.
+Once we help you get the answers to these questions, it will allow you to equip yourself with the best customer retention strategy to enhance your business’s profitability.

 Let’s have a look at these three important retention metrics and tell you why they matter.

 The repeat customer rate is considered a retention marketing backbone.
 This metric will allow businesses to measure the percentage of customers willing to make a second purchase.

 If businesses are keenly measuring their repeat purchase rate, it is easier to evaluate how well their retention strategy works.

 The higher the repeat customer rate is, the more customers are willing to make a second purchase.

 The number of customers with more than one purchase / The number of unique customers

 2. Purchase frequency